splunk/splunk-cloud-auth-js/packages/cloud-auth-client/README.md

 The following authorization flows are supported by this library:
 * Implicit

+Documentation for all supported authorization flows by Splunk Cloud Services can be found in [plan documentation](https://dev.splunk.com/scs/docs/apps/plan#Choose-an-authorization-flow).

 ## Terms of Service (TOS)
 [Splunk Cloud Services Terms of Service](https://auth.scp.splunk.com/tos)